code-shaper/code-shaper-website/docs/introduction.md

   languages and frameworks people use it for.
 Opinions are expected to be embedded in the plugins and generators that people write.

+- **Modular**: Code Shaper should allow end users to build their tech stack in a modular fashion.
+For example, they should be able to start with their choice of repository structure and then layer on further decisions for frameworks, libraries, patterns, coding conventions, CI/CD pipelines etc.

 - **Extensible**: Code Shaper should be easily extensible using a plugin architecture and a simple utility library to perform common tasks.
 Anyone with a basic knowledge of TypeScript should be able to write plugins - PhD degree